zorentia.

 6. Capital profile and hit-rate

-The total capital raised can still be large; the difference is in how it is deployed:
+The difference is in how capital is deployed:

 7. Support work, complements, and glue

 Not all important work can or should pass the 1G gate.
-Examples include:
+Examples include infrastructure, security, compliance, and refactors.

 8. The operational question

-In practice, the methodology reduces to repeatedly asking, for every proposed feature on a new product:
+In practice, the methodology reduces to repeatedly asking:

 If yes, it becomes a 1G building block of the 10G vision.
 If no, it is either support work for a different 1G, or it should not be built.